Low libido: When the brain is the issue

 Fact: Desire tends to decline gradually with age, but many men maintain strong libido into their 60s and 70s, especially when they protect sleep, heart health, and relationships. - Myth: Porn is the only reason young men have low libido.

-Fact: Heavy, compulsive pornography use can contribute for some men, but mood issues, stress, poor sleep, and medical problems also play major roles. - Myth: “Real men” should want sex all the time.
+Fact: Some research suggests an association between higher pornography use and certain sexual difficulties in some men, but causality is uncertain.
+Mood issues, stress, poor sleep, relationship context, and medical problems also play major roles.[8] - Myth: “Real men” should want sex all the time.

 Fact: Healthy libido fluctuates with life.
 What matters is whether your desire matches your own values and goals, not a stereotype.